 Increased body fat: low oestrogen causes weight gain for a variety of reasons.
 As oestrogen levels decrease the body holds onto the fat reserves, and even begins to turn muscle mass into fat.

 Erectile Dysfunction (ED): this is characterised by the inability to or maintain an erection during sexual performance.
-Besides testosterone deficiency, common causes are cardiovascular disease, and drug side effects.
+Besides male hormone deficiency, common causes are cardiovascular disease, and drug side effects.

 Hot flashes: the exact cause is unknown, but generally accepted reasons are a malfunction of the hypothalamus and the body’s autonomic nervous system (the body’s heat regulator).
 Hormonal imbalance can trigger the hypothalamus to dysregulate body temperature control.